ExcelFunctions.net Logo

 z = 5 + 2i

-Basic Description
+Function Description

-The Excel IMREAL function returns the real coefficient of a supplied complex number
+The Excel IMREAL function returns the real coefficient of a supplied complex number.

-- i.e. the function returns the value a, for the complex number a + bi.
+I.e. the function returns the value a, for the complex number a + bi.

-The format of the Imreal function is :
+The syntax of the Imreal function is:

-IMREAL( Inumber )
+IMREAL( inumber )

-where the Inumber argument is a Complex Number.
+where the inumber argument is a Complex Number.

 Note that complex numbers are simply stored as text in Excel.
 When a text string in the format "a+bi" or "a+bj" is supplied to one of Excel's built-in complex number functions, this is interpreted as a complex number.